Advice for Teachers of Children with Rb

 You may like to consider inviting someone to come and talk with the children, such as the child’s parent, a children’s cancer nurse or a child life specialist.

-Several books have been written specifically for young children about cancer, and its treatment, including the loss of an eye.
+A range of books have been written specifically for young children about cancer, and its treatment, including the loss of an eye.
 Reading one of these with your class can help peers understand your pupil’s experience.

 Second Primary Cancers